-Thackeray FIRST DAY (Friday) Box Office Collection: Nawazuddin Siddiqui Film Fares Well
+Thackeray FIRST DAY (Friday) Box Office Collection: Film Scores Well In Maharashra!

 Nawazuddin Siddiqui's latest release, 'Thackeray' based on the life of late Shiv Sena supremo Balasaheb Thackeray has fared well at the box office on its opening day.
 Directed by Abhijit Panse, the film opened to mixed reviews with praises praising in for Nawazuddin Siddiqui's portrayal of Thackeray.

 If early reports are to be believed, the movie witnessed almost 10-15 per cent occupancy in other states while in Maharashtra, it saw almost 30-35 per cent occupancy in theatres.
+Speaking about the first day box office collection, the movie including Hindi and Marathi version minted Rs.
+6 crores on Friday.

 Thackeray- Opening Day Box Office Collection